 Big 5 banks COVID-19 relief information

-Canada’s big 5 banks have made a commitment to work with personal and small business banking customers on a case-by-case basis help them through financial trouble they experience from COVID-19.
+Canada’s big 5 banks have committed to working with personal and small business banking customers on a case-by-case basis to help them through financial trouble they may be experiencing from COVID-19.
 This includes loss of income, childcare disruption due to school closures or facing illness from COVID-19.

-If you are facing financial hardship, you are encouraged to contact your bank directly to discuss options available to you.
+If you are facing financial hardship, contact your bank directly to discuss options available to you.
 Below are the issuers that have published a response to coronavirus, what types of assistance they’re offering, and where you can go to request help.

 Apple is arguably leading the charge when it comes to a coronavirus relief for cardholders.
 It has created a whole new program — called the Customer Assistance Program — dedicated to coronavirus response.
 Enrolling in the assistance program will let you skip Apple Card payment for a month without incurring interest or penalty fees.
 This relief is the same for everyone and is clearly explained in emails to cardholders.

 Even when it’s not a national emergency, most banks are willing to work with you during times of financial hardship so that you can continue to make your payments.
 Your credit card assistance options tend to involve the following: